UTSCC09/project-thereactors-1/readme.md

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

-Victor Ko: Added features such as voice call, messaging, and video synchronization
+Victor Ko: Added functionality for features such as voice call, messaging, and video synchronization

 # One more thing?